 Guude , despite having won four seasons of Ultra Hardcore, has also had some bad seasons as well.
 Season 8 starts with him taking a Creeper blast immediately as the game starts, followed by somebody stealing his iron.
 He then sees Adlington, and despite getting the drop on him still manages to get killed.
-Then, despite having a very good first seven episodes to Season 10, everything goes wrong in Episode 8.
-During a fight with BTC and Vintage Beef, Baj gets killed quickly and Jsano shoots Guude's dogs forcing him out of the fight.
-Guude only manages to kill BTC and Beef still manages to escape, and Guude is left at two hearts.
-He and Jsano then first see a very powerful team of three, then Pause and MC.
-Guude and Jsano try to run away and dig underground but MC finds them, and Guude hit's Jsano's dog trying to fight MC.
-Jsano's dog then kills Guude, the first UHC team kill.
+Then, despite having good luck in the seven episodes in Season 10, everything goes wrong in Episode 8.
+During a fight with BTC and Vintage Beef, Baj gets killed quickly and Jsano shoots Guude's dogs, forcing him out of the fight.
+Guude only manages to kill BTC and Beef escapes, with Guude left at two hearts.
+In their next confrontation with Pause and MC, Guude and Jsano try to run away and dig underground but MC finds them.
+Guude hits Jsano's dog while trying to fight MC and Jsano's dog kills him, the first UHC team kill (albeit accidental).

 Oh Crap: Pause lets out a big one when he sees Kurt in the finale of Season 4a.